vieter-v/vieter/docs/api/source/includes/_targets.md

 }
 ```

-Get info about a specific Git repository.
+Get info about a specific target.

 ### HTTP Request

-`GET /api/repos/:id`
+`GET /api/targets/:id`

 ### URL Parameters

 Parameter | Description
 --------- | -----------
-id | ID of requested repo
+id | id of requested target

-## Create a new repo
+## Create a new target

-Create a new Git repository with the given data.
+Create a new target with the given data.

 ### HTTP Request

-`POST /api/repos`
+`POST /api/targets`

 ### Query Parameters